-The 2020 AIChE Spring Meeting & 16th Global Congress on Process Safety will now be held virtually.
-Check back on this page soon for updated information.
+The 2020 AIChE Spring Meeting & 16th Global Congress on Process Safety will now be held virtually on Sunday, August 16, 2020 from 9AM - 5PM Central Time.

 You can register for any of these short courses by selecting the course title during the 2020 AIChE Spring Meeting and 16th GCPS online registration process or call customer service at 1.800.242.4363 to add the courses to your registration.